Health is on everyone’s mind during COVID-19.

 Are you thinking about traveling, but not quite sure how to do it safely?
 Me too.
 I’m usually full of first-hand experiences to inform me on what’s happening in the travel world.
 However, I haven’t set foot in a hotel for months.

 I reached out to Marriott to share the precautions they’re taking to ensure guest safety to inform this post.
 This is in no way an ad for Marriott Hotels.
-However, with their collection of properties that run that gamut from economical to luxurious, they serve as a gold standard for hospitality at all price points.

 Before You Go